MuhamedSaber1990/Disk-Usage-Utility/README.md

 # Disk Usage Utility

-This is a simple command-line tool that displays disk usage information for a given drive or path.
+This is a simple command-line tool for school purpose that displays disk usage information for a given drive or path.
 The tool shows the total capacity, used space, and available space on the specified filesystem.

 ## Features